-Master of Education in Social Studies Education
+EdM in Social Studies Education

-Boston University’s Master of Education (EdM) program in Social Studies Education is intended for teachers who currently hold initial teaching licensure and are seeking professional licensure, or plan on working outside public school systems.
-Our program helps students prepare for careers as teachers, department chairs, curriculum developers, museum educators, and consultants.
-We help develop educators of social studies, which includes the disciplines of history, government/civics, geography, economics, and the other social sciences, as intellectuals and reflective practitioners who are committed to working in urban and suburban schools and with diverse student populations.
+Boston University’s Master of Education (EdM) program in Social Studies Education is intended for teachers who already hold initial teaching licensure and are seeking a more advanced professional licensure, or plan on working outside public school systems.
+Our program helps you prepare for a career as a teacher, department chair, curriculum developer, museum educator, or consultant.

 How long does it typically take to complete this program?